 Cover design by Christabella Designs

-Thank you to Allen & Unwin for my review copy and to Nell for spending time with me to discuss this intriguing work.
+Thank you to Allen & Unwin for my review copy and to Neela for such an interesting and forthright conversation about modern medicine and this book.